What do Barnevelder chickens look like. With many more pictures than is necessary.

 They are known to be friendly and easy to handle, which makes them popular among chicken enthusiasts, including families with children.

-Below: A blue laced Barnevelder chick voice his disapproval at the photo shoot.
+Below: A blue laced Barnevelder chick standing to attention for the photo shoot.

 The chicks are generally hardy and easy to look after.